SFDO-Tooling/MetaDeploy/CONTRIBUTING.rst

 Development Tasks
 -----------------

-To run these tests with docker first run the following commands,
+To run these tests with Docker first run the following commands,

 ::